 - 14. First set up the sample rate in the software application.
 This operation will depend on the software.
-Choose a sample rate that is high enough to capture the frequency response of the guitar and vocals.
+Choose a sample rate that is high enough to capture the frequency response of the vocals.
 A general rule of thumb is to multiply the highest frequency you would like to capture by two and add maybe a little on top of that that gives you a suitable sample rate.
-Also keep in mind that if the final results of your work will end up on a CD-ROM burned from your WAV file, you probably want to use 44.1kHz, the native sample rate of "redbook" CD audio. - 15.
-In your software application, set the 'source' or 'input port' to "Left PCM In 1/2 Delta-1010" on track one, and "Right PCM In 1/2 Delta-1010" on track two.
+Also keep in mind that if the final results of your work will end up on a CD-ROM burned from your audio file, you probably want to use 44.1kHz, the native sample rate of "redbook" CD audio. - 15.
+In your software application, set the 'source' or 'input port' to "Left PCM In 1/2 Delta-1010LT" on track one, and "Right PCM In 1/2 Delta-1010LT" on track two.
 Arm the tracks for recording.
-Track one is now set up to record the guitar, and track two the microphone.
+Track one is now set up to record microphone #1, and track two microphone #2.
 If your software requires this, set the software's clock source to 'Audio.' - 16.
 Press record on your software's transport bar.
-Record a take of your guitar and vocals.
+Record a take of your Vocals.
 Understand that while recording, you are monitoring the Delta inputs by way of the Monitor Mixer settings for H/W In 1/2, and according to the selection of 'Monitor Mixer' within the Patchbay/Router page.
-At the same time, your software is recording from H/W In 1/2 but at the levels that were set up with the pre-amp. - 17.
+At the same time, your software is recording from H/W In 1/2. - 17.
 When you are done playing, stop the recording software and rewind the take.
-Before playing back what you've recorded, you will need to assign the recorded tracks to output devices on the Delta 1010.
+Before playing back what you've recorded, you will need to assign the recorded tracks to output devices on the Delta 1010LT.

 Note: For efficiency's sake, this step could have taken place while you were setting up the recording track assignments.
 However, since this step only affects playback and does not affect the recording setup in any way, we've placed it here to lessen confusion.
+This setting only needs to be made once, but may be changed if necessary.

-Assign software track 1 to output device "WavOut 1/2 Delta-1010" and pan the track (within your software) all the way to the left (hard left).
-Then assign track 2 to output device "WavOut 1/2 Delta-1010" and pan the track all the way to the hard right.
-Now, when you start playback, track one (guitar) will be sent to the Delta software (WavOut) output 1, and track two (mic) to Delta software output 2.
-These two software outputs are inputs to the monitor mixer, therefore the recorded guitar and mic channels will be sent to the monitor mixer, levels will be modified by the mixer and the output of the mixer will be heard at analog outputs 1 & 2.
+Assign software track 1 to output device "WavOut 1/2 Delta-1010LT" and pan the track (within your software) all the way to the left (hard left).
+Then assign track 2 to output device "WavOut 1/2 Delta-1010LT" and pan the track all the way to the hard right.
+Now, when you start playback, track one (mic #1) will be sent to the Delta software (WavOut) output 1, and track two (mic #2) to Delta software output 2 (you may also choose a panning scheme).
+These two software outputs are connected to the inputs of the monitor mixer, therefore the recorded vocal track channels will be sent to the monitor mixer, levels will be modified by the mixer and the output of the mixer will be heard at analog outputs 1 & 2.

 18. Start playback from your software's transport bar.
 Open the Delta Control Panel and go to the Monitor Mixer page.
-Observe the meters at "WavOut 1/2" - these are the playback levels of your guitar and mic.
-Adjust the faders and mute controls so that you may hear the guitar and mic at the appropriate levels and mix.
-These are the levels at which you may monitor the prerecorded tracks while you overdub (record other tracks while listening to the first) additional parts.
+Observe the meters at "WavOut 1/2" - these are the playback levels of your recorded vocal tracks.
+Adjust the faders and mute controls so that you may hear the vocal tracks at the appropriate levels and mix.
+These are the levels at which you may monitor the pre-recorded tracks while you overdub (record other tracks while listening to the first) additional parts.